Clinic (Law) (CLGL)

 Prerequisites: (CLGL 0350 (may be taken concurrently) and CLGL 0927 (may be taken concurrently).

 CLGL 0927.
-Right to Housing Litigation Clinic Casework.
+Housing and Environmental Litigation Clinic Casework.
 (3 Credits)

 Attribute: EXP.